fsanchez1397/beam-health-frontend/README.md

 # Beam Health Frontend

 A React + TypeScript + Vite application designed as an MVP for Beam Health’s physician workflow dashboard.
 The app integrates OpenAI’s Whisper-based speech processing to streamline clinical documentation.
-It can:
-Automatically transcribe conversations in real time, detect when speech stops to segment notes cleanly, identify and separate multiple speakers, and generate suggested follow-up questions for physicians based on the conversation context.
+It can automatically transcribe conversations in real time, detect when speech stops to segment notes cleanly, identify and separate multiple speakers, and generate suggested follow-up questions for physicians based on the conversation context.
 This MVP demonstrates how AI-assisted note-taking can reduce administrative burden and support physicians during patient encounters.

 ## Features